remiturcotte/feed-search/readme.md

 - Exact, Phrase, Broad: `%%product_name%%`
 - Broad: `%%product_name_with_plusses%`
 - Then we could also add other types of keyword combinations. name + "price", name + color.
 To be determined.

+## Adwords limits

+- 10k campaigns per account: it's a problem because the goal is 100k or more products, per client account.
+- Workaround: one product = one adgroup, instead of one product=one campaign.
+- API per-day limit: 10k operations, the question is how many products does that represent?